Lucas-Ayabe/wizard-form/README.md

 ## Instalation

-To install this plugin, download the script.js (you can rename this file) and the wizard-form.css files.
+To install this plugin, download the wizard-form.js and the wizard-form.css files.

 Import they in your HTML.
 Ex: